espocrm/documentation/administration/workflows.md

 ### Create Entity

 System will create the new record of any entity type.
+It's possible to define formula to calculate fields.

 ### Create Related Entity

 System will create the record related to the target record.
 Target entity should be related with related entity by one-to-many or many-to-many link.
+It's possible to define formula to calculate fields.

 ### Update Entity

 Allows changing of specific fields of the target record.
+It's possible to define formula to calculate fields.

 ### Update Related Entity

 Allows changing of specific fields of related record or records.
+It's possible to define formula to calculate fields.

 ### Create Notification